archway-network/archway-docs/docs/overview/faq.md

 **Support for Core Development Team** - Development teams typically have to rely on insider token sales and grants for fundraising and support.
 These can put development teams in a position to make decisions that have a negative effect on token distribution and technology used.
 Through the reward system of Archway, development teams can be funded without compromises to their dapp and ecosystem.

-**Fund a DAO** - DAOs require a treasury to empower it's members to deliver projects like sponsoring hackathons, launching education programs and other important DAO initiatives.
-DAOs that support the ecosystem and are connected to a dapp on Archway can use the reward system to fund these type of activities.
+**Fund a DAO** - DAOs require a treasury to empower its members to deliver projects like sponsoring hackathons, launching education programs and other important DAO initiatives.
+DAOs that support the ecosystem and are connected to a dapp on Archway can use the reward system to fund these types of activities.

 ## How does Archway use the Cosmos SDK?